radiegtya/meteoris2/README.md

 *6. running your app*
 To run your apps, use this url http://localhost:3000/posts/index.
-Now you should see "Hello World" and "Other Message" on your screen.
+Now you should see "Hello World" and "my Name is Ega Wachid Radiegtya" message on your screen.
 Congratulation!

 > For complete tutorial about routing, controller and view you can visit this page https://github.com/EventedMind/iron-router from EventedMind.